Air Filters

 Filter Design Considerations

-When determining the most suitable type of filter to use for any given application, manufacturers consider a number of application-related factors.
-These include: required filtration efficiency (determined by: the size of the filter fibers, the density of the fibers in the filter and the velocity of the air that moves through the filter), the size and density of the particles to be captured, possible adhesive, and the available space and power limitations.
-Note that dense filters capture more particles, and therefore provide a higher level of air purification, but also require more power in order to push the air through the filter.
+When selecting the appropriate filter for a specific application, manufacturers must consider several important factors.
+These include the required filtration efficiency, which is determined by the size of the filter fibers, the fiber density, and the velocity of air passing through the filter.
+Other considerations include the size and density of the particles to be captured, the potential for adhesive use, and any space or power limitations.
+It’s important to note that denser filters capture more particles and provide higher air purification, but they also require more power to push air through.

 Air Filtration Images, Diagrams and Visual Concepts